green-fox-academy/Eszkis/Project/Deploying_Docker_to_EBS_via_AWSCLI.md

 ### Platform selection

 Next you need to select what kind of platfrom do you want to run on AWS EB.
 A list of choice will appear in console, and you have to choose from it, as you did in the Region selection.
-For Node.js you have to write 7.
+For Docker you have to write 7.

 ```
 Select a platform.